ShafqatMajoka/Tradeshift/README.md

 ## Solution Description

-The solution contains the following Java class.
+The solution contains the following Java classes.

 ### Matcher Class
 The is core class is core class used to find the type of triangle.
 Matcher class contains a method called getTriangleType which takes the triangle's three sides as input and return the type of triangle after processing.